Surfshark vs ExpressVPN: Which is Best For Anonymity and Security?

 Internet users access the internet through private networks using Virtual Private Networks (VPNs).
 These are extremely well-designed and powerful Internet Security Solutions.

-Your email address and billing information are among the data that Surfshark collects.
+Your email address and billing information are among the data that Surfshark VPN collects.
 If privacy is really important to you, be aware of this.
 You can use Surfshark Search, the true incognito mode, for searches you don't want other people to see.
 It's an excellent, minimal, zero-log private search service.

 Unfortunately, Surfshark is headquartered in the Netherlands.
 That country is part of the 5-Eyes Intelligence Alliance.
 Surfshark's no-logs policy has not been independently audited.
 Then again, the German Security Organization, Cure53, successfully audited its browser extensions and server infrastructure.
-Surfshark also shut down its Indian servers in response to the new logging laws currently in effect in India.
+Surfshark VPN also shut down its Indian servers in response to the new logging laws currently in effect in India.

 ExpressVPN offers robust privacy features made up of four separate protocols.
 It also offers split tunneling and Perfect Forward Secrecy.
 This security feature changes your key on the connection once every 60 minutes.
-You can send some traffic from your devices through the secure VPN tunnel with VPN split tunneling.
+You can send some VPN traffic from your devices through the secure VPN tunnel with VPN split tunneling.
 The remaining traffic gets sent over a different tunnel on the open network.
 It also runs on RAM-only servers.
 However, it logs the date and server when you access it.